eMahtab/linux-for-me/README.md

     To delete a single character use 'x' in command mode and to delete a complete line use 'dd' in command mode
     ```

+    **Moving in lines up and down, right and left**
+    ```
+    To move between lines up and down use arrow keys in command mode.
+To move left and right use left and right arror keys in command     mode
+    ```